-NOTE: The HPLOGISTIC procedure is executing on the client.
+NOTE: The HPLOGISTIC procedure is executing in single-machine mode.

-In the analysis shown previously in Figure 2.2, the data set Work.simData is local to the client, and the HPLOGISTIC procedure distributed the data to 10 nodes on the appliance.
+In the analysis shown previously in Figure 3.2, the data set Work.simData is local to the client, and the HPLOGISTIC procedure distributed the data to 10 nodes on the appliance.
 The High-Performance Analytics infrastructure does not keep these data on the appliance.
 When the procedure terminates, the in-memory representation of the input data on the appliance is freed.